Into the EFThedron and UV constraints from IR consistency: Introduction

 Importantly, as unitarity requires the spectral function $p_i$ to be positive, the dispersive representation of the couplings is in fact giving a convex hull.
-In~\cite{Arkani-Hamed:2020gyp} the geometry of the hull was explored in full for the $s$-EFThedron, corresponding to the scenario where the UV states appear only in the $s$-channel.
+In~\cite{Arkani-Hamed:2020blm} the geometry of the hull was explored in full for the $s$-EFThedron, corresponding to the scenario where the UV states appear only in the $s$-channel.
 There are no $t$-channel poles since the dispersion relation is implemented for fixed $t$.
-The geometry was found to be the product of a bounded moment curve and a cyclic polytope, whose individual boundaries are known, and given in terms in terms of inequalities that the couplings must satisfy.
-For a single moment curve, it is a well known fact the boundary is given by asking the Hankel matrix of couplings to be positive semi-definite \eq H(g)= \ge 0 \eqe However, as we will see, for the full product geometry of the EFThedron not all boundaries were found.
+The geometry was found to be the product of a bounded moment curve and a cyclic polytope, whose individual boundaries are well known.
+For the product, the new boundaries involve the total positivity of the following Hankel matrix \eq H(g)= \ge 0\,, \eqe where here $g_k$ represents the inner product of $\vec{g}_{k}=(g_{k,0},g_{k,1},\cdots)$ with any boundary of the cyclic polytope.
+However, as we will see, these are in fact incomplete.
 For the $su$-EFThedron, where both $s$- and $u$-channel thresholds are present, the cyclic polytope is replaced by a more complicated object, and only a partial exploration was done.
-One of the goals of this paper is to fill the gaps for both geometries, by showing they both originate from a common structure, which is well understood in the mathematics literature.
+One of the goals of this paper is to fill the gaps for both geometries, by showing they both originate from a common structure, the product moment curve.

+In this paper, while we focus on the case of four-dimensions, using Legendre polynomials for external scalars and Wigner $d$-matrix for spinning states, the results are applicable to higher dimensions in two senses.
+One, the transformation of the dispersion relation to a double moment problem can be straightforwardly carried out in higher dimensions by merely substituting Legendre with Gegenbauer polynomials.
+Second, the four-dimensional bounds can be viewed as a weaker set of constraint for higher dimensions, since we can always put the external states on a four-dimensional sub-plane, and the higher dimensional basis must be positively expanded on the four-dimensional counterpart.

+When strictly in four-dimensions, complications arise from infrared divergences.
+In such a case, our bounds apply to effective theories of UV completions for which the cubic massless interactions are weakly interacting, and thus IR effects are higher order in couplings.
+Massless loops from the higher dimension operators will introduce logarithmic running, whose effect can be incorporated by modifying the definition of EFT couplings~\cite{Bellazzini:2020cot, Arkani-Hamed:2020blm}.